Countries: Namibia

 Below are a few of the popular areas frequented by travellers to Namibia, and they are places which will remain in your memories forever:

+Located in Windhoek and named after the famous explorer Sir Francis Galton, Galton House has a relaxed but efficient style which creates a very welcoming atmosphere.
+Impressive wildlife photography adorns the walls whilst the rest of the interior is a combination of modern minimalistic and understated chic.
+A mere ten minute drive from the centre of town and perched on the edge of Windhoeks northernmost affluent suburb of Eros, guests here are assured of a suitably relaxing stay with friendly and caring service.
 The communal areas consist of a large lounge, indoor and outdoor dining areas, a swimming pool, an early arrival/late departure day room (including toilet, shower, changing and re-packing facility) as well as understated garden areas.
-There is also a delightful al fresco dining area by the pool where freshly prepared and very tasty meals are served (including lunch and dinner).
+There is also a delightful al fresco dining area by the pool where freshly prepared and very tasty meals can be served (including lunch and dinner).
 A number of shops, restaurants and supermarkets are within easy striking distance.

 Day 2 : Namib Desert